xaxix/mk312-bt/README.md

     the offending metal tab out of the way if necessary
 14. If Error 20 is encountered on first boot:
    - Check that all FETs and Transformers are turned in the correct direction
-   - Check that resistors R35 and R46 these should be 200k
+   - Check that resistors R35 and R46 are the correct 200k values
    - [See this thread on the message board](https://metafetish.club/t/mk-312bt-failure-20/)